huggingface/diffusers/docs/source/en/using-diffusers/inpaint.md

 Inpainting replaces or edits specific areas of an image.
 This makes it a useful tool for image restoration like removing defects and artifacts, or even replacing an image area with something entirely new.
 Inpainting relies on a mask to determine which regions of an image to fill in; the area to inpaint is represented by white pixels and the area to keep is represented by black pixels.
 The white pixels are filled in by the prompt.

-With 🤗 Diffusers, here is how you can quickly start inpainting:
+With 🤗 Diffusers, here is how you can do inpainting:

 1. Load an inpainting checkpoint with the [`AutoPipelineForInpainting`] class.
 This'll automatically detect the appropriate pipeline class to load based on the checkpoint: